carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

     empty operation expression for this purpose.*

-  * If the top stack entry is a location description, or can be converted to one, then the result is that, possibly converted, location description.
+  * If the top stack entry is a location description, or can be converted to one (see :ref:`amdgpu-dwarf-memory-location-description-operations`), then the result is that, possibly converted, location description.
 Any other entries on the stack are discarded.

   * Otherwise the DWARF expression is ill-formed.